There’s something strange afoot in Michigan.

 This August, Google-parent Alphabet announced that its subsidiary Sidewalk Infrastructure Partners had a new subsidiary of its own, Cavnue.
 The company held a launch event for a new initiative - to build a 40-mile (64km) stretch of road.

-This might not sound like much, and a strange project to highlight in this supplement, but this is no ordinary road.
+This might not sound like much, and a strange project to highlight, but this is no ordinary road.
 Connecting the old, rusting automotive city of Detroit to the vibrant self-driving research hub of Ann Arbor, it is also more than just a heavy-handed metaphor.

 It’s an admission of failure.
 The road is set to be designed specifically for autonomous and connected cars, with Alphabet facing the reality that autonomous vehicles aren't quite ready for existing city structures.
 “The general consensus is it’s harder than we thought,” Cavnue cofounder Jonathan Winer told Fortune at launch.